olcf/wraprun/README.md

 ```

 ## Notes
-* It is recommended that applications be dynamically linked
+* It is recommended that applications be dynamically linked.
 	* On Titan this can be accomplished by loading the dynamic-link module before invoking the Cray compile wrappers `CC`,`cc`, `ftn`.
   * The library may be statically linked although this is not fully supported.